MINI: Salutes You in London

 An AR marker is a printed visual pattern that a camera can recognize.
 When the app detects it, it anchors digital 3D content to the real-world poster so the animation appears to sit on top of the physical ad.

-In large automotive launches, the best out-of-home work turns “I noticed it” into “I did something with it”, without asking people to learn a new behaviour.
+The best out-of-home work turns “I noticed it” into “I did something with it”, without asking people to learn a new behaviour.

 Why AR markers work so well in out-of-home

 Out-of-home already has the two things AR needs.
 Scale and repetition.
 People pass the same placements multiple times, which makes it easier for curiosity to build.
 Once someone scans, the experience feels like a hidden layer you only get if you engage.
+In global consumer brands running large-scale launches, out-of-home works best when it functions as a repeated trigger, not a one-time impression.
+A revamp is hard to communicate through copy alone.
+A 3D reveal makes the “newness” feel more tangible, even if the viewer only plays for a few seconds.

 What this launch is really optimizing for

 This is not just about feature education.
 It is about reframing the Beetle’s personality and making the redesign feel more assertive and contemporary.
-The app is a proof device.
-It says “this is different” by behaving differently than a normal poster campaign.
+The real question is whether your out-of-home is only a reminder, or a trigger that rewards interactivity.
+The app is a proof device, meaning it proves “this is different” by behaving differently than a normal poster campaign.
+This approach is worth doing only when the interaction reinforces the product story, not when it is novelty for its own sake.

 What to steal for your next OOH-led activation